Google+ options for your channel

 Perhaps you have a great brand on YouTube, and you want to use that name across all Google services, for example, as a business account.
 Or you might not use other Google services.
 If so, you can replace any other name on the Google Account (e.g. your Gmail name) with your YouTube channel name.

 This option is only available if your account doesn't already have a Google+ profile.
-If this applies to you, then you can go to your account settings, click Link channel to Google+, choose your YouTube name from the list, and follow the steps.
+If this applies to you, then you can go to your account settings, click Connect channel to Google+, choose your YouTube name from the list, and follow the steps.
 You'll get a Google+ profile with your YouTube name.

 Use both your Google name and your YouTube name, separately